Historical Silver Rates API vs Historical Metal Price Data API: What to Choose?

 - If you are involved in trading multiple metals or require a broader perspective on the metals market, the Historical Metal Price Data API would be more suitable.

-Want to use the Historical Silver Rates API in production?
+Historical Silver Rates API in production?
 Visit the developer docs for complete API reference.

-Want to try the Historical Metal Price Data API?
+Historical Metal Price Data API?
 Check out the API documentation to get started.